Best VST Plugins

 Choose type of plugin

 Also referred simply as VSTfx, effect plugins function as popular studio effects units.
 They are utilized to process audio signals to more desirable forms.

-For instance, you could use effect VST plugins to streamline frequencies in vocals or even optimize a tracks pitch and so on.
+For instance, you could use effect VST plugins to streamline frequencies in vocals or even optimize the pitch of a track and so on.

-Again, they can be use in real time (though not always) to change how audio sounds are heard or generated periodically to give specifically fancied results.
+Again, they can be used in real-time (though not always) to change how audio sounds are heard or generated periodically to give specifically fancied results.

 You can employ them, cut or shape incoming sounds in a linear fashion to suit your project demands.